-Why You Should Buy Cruise Insurance
+Why Should I Buy Cruise Insurance?

 You should consider buying cruise insurance if you’re worried that:

 - You might experience a delay getting to your cruise: You’re not on board and the ship has sailed – literally.

 - Something might happen on your cruise or at your ports-of-call: Your cruise ship may be disabled, for instance, or you might misplace important travel documents.

 - Something might happen to make you cancel or interrupt your cruise: Someone might get sick back home, your National Guard unit might be called up, or you may be called for jury duty.

 - You might have a medical emergency and have to be evacuated off the ship: You might have to be treated by the ship’s expensive (and out-of-network) doctor, or be evacuated from Antarctica or some other remote location.

 - Your belongings might be lost, damaged, or stolen: Your personal effects – clothes, electronics, toiletries and maybe even eyeglasses and prescriptions – might be lost or damaged beyond repair.